Time Management in the Workplace

 Whatever your reasons for doing what you do, better time management at work means you continually strive to improve your effectiveness (what you do) and your efficiency (how you do it), both of which are important to how you manage your career.

-10 ways to do more of what matters at work:
+Better time management in the workplace: 10 ways to do more of what matters

 1. Know your roles